galenholt/HydroBOT/developer.md

 ### How do I get set up? ###

-Most of the work here is in R scripts, with the Rproject providing relative paths to the project directory (repo).
+Most of the work here is in R files and Quarto notebooks, with the Rproject providing relative paths to the project directory (repo).
 This should be a self-contained package. *Please* do not `setwd()`- all paths should be relative to the project dir.
 In *analysis* repos that use this package, that's still a good idea, though *maybe* some limited paths will point to fixed shared data resources.

 The exception to the R code is the Scenario Controller and some initial test data creation, which are written in python/quarto and link closely with the [EWR tool](https://github.com/MDBAuth/EWR_tool).